CxELabs/M365HOL/instructions.md

     !IMAGE[Configure policy](\Media\appc-policy9.png "Configure policy")

-    >:warning: If the message does not appear, go back to step 5.
+    > [!HINT] If the message does not appear, go back to step 5.
 (After the policy was created...) this time, close the browser and open a new browser in Incognito mode.

     In the dialog that opens, click on **Add**.